ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    To determine an appropriate ``ACCOUNT`` field for Level 1 systems that use the Slurm job scheduler, run ``saccount_params``.
 On other systems, running ``groups`` will return a list of projects that the user has permissions for.
 Not all listed projects/groups have an HPC allocation, but those that do are potentially valid account names.

 Users may configure other elements of an experiment in ``land_analysis.yaml`` if desired.
 The ``land_analysis_*.yaml`` files contain reasonable default values for running a Land DA experiment.
-Users who wish to run a more complex experiment may change the values in these files and the files they reference using information in Sections :numref:`%s <Model>` & :numref:`%s <DASystem>`.
+Users who wish to run a more complex experiment may change the values in these files and the files they reference using information in Sections :numref:`%s <ConfigWorkflow>`, :numref:`%s <Model>`, and :numref:`%s <DASystem>`.

 .. _GetData: